andrewleonard1693/HomeDrone360/README.md

   - This will pull dependencies out of the node_modules directory and minify/optimize our js and css files for faster loading times
   - For more information on what each gulp task does, check out the README in the parent bootstrap starter template [here](https://github.com/BlackrockDigital/startbootstrap-agency)

+### Useful Commands

+- `npm start`
+  - Uses gulp to start a live server that watches for any file changes and applies updates in real time
 ## Directory Structure

 #### vendor

-Contains css/js dependencies
+- Contains css/js dependencies

 #### scss

-Contains SASS files that gulp compiles down to vanilla css when the `gulp` command is run
+- Contains SASS files that gulp compiles down to vanilla css when the `gulp` command is run

 #### js

-Contains our js files (and their minified versions) for client side logic
+- Contains our js files (and their minified versions) for client side logic

 #### css

-Contains our css files (and their minified versions)
+- Contains our css files (and their minified versions)

 #### img

-Contains images used on the client side
+- Contains images used on the client side